 Planning a trip to the US and not sure which cities to visit?
 Since UK travellers are more familiar with Europe, we’ve paired some of the top European city destinations with their USA counterparts.
 Each pair of cities isn’t the same, but at their heart, they share something – a vibe, a history, a culture or an expertise.
 If you like one, you’ll probably find something to like in the other too.

-Birmingham Airport has daily direct flights to Newark Liberty Airport with United Airlines.
+Birmingham Airport has daily direct flights to Newark Liberty Airport with Primera Air (starting from May 2018).
 From these major hubs, you’re just a connecting flight away from the cities below and almost any other city in the USA.
 Time to explore!